You need to make art. You can, you should, and you must make art.

 When you view art by an artist who doesn’t speak your native language, there are no barriers between you and the art.
 You do not need to know how to speak Italian to understand the emotions portrayed in Bernini’s sculptures.
 You don’t even have to exist in the same time period.

 Art can break down barriers between different groups of people and allow us to speak a common language.
 If you are feeling disconnected, make art.
 If you want to make a positive impact on the world, make art.
-What you create sends a message to the world.

 2. Art soothes the mind.